schubergphilis/mercury/README.md

 a Full list of supported TLS cyphers in the golang tls.Config package is [here](https://golang.org/pkg/crypto/tls/#pkg-constants)

-The recommended cypers are:
+The recommended cyphers are:

 Required for HTTP/2 is `TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256` see [RFC](https://tools.ietf.org/html/rfc7540#section-9.2.2)
 ```Notice
 Note that this has to be the first cipher in the list!
 ```

-HTTP/2 also requires CurveP256 to be suported
+HTTP/2 also requires CurveP256 to be supported

 ## Web
-You can browse to the webserver within Mercury on the default url `http://localhost:9001`
+You can browse to the web server within Mercury on the default url `http://localhost:9001`

 Alternatively you can use curl to read the status